santiellena/circom-bootcamp/homework/session1.md

 # Homework

-### Exercises:

 1. Create an arithmetic circuit to prove that `x < 17`
-2. Create an arithmetic circuit that takes signals `x₁, x₂, …, xₙ` and is satisfied if at least one signal is 0.
-3. Create an arithmetic circuit that takes signals `x₁, x₂, …, xₙ` and is satsified if all signals are 1.
-4. A bipartite graph is a graph that can be colored with two colors such that no two neighboring nodes share the same color.
-Devise an arithmetic circuit scheme to show you have a valid witness of a 2-coloring of a graph.
-Hint: the scheme in this tutorial needs to be adjusted before it will work with a 2-coloring.
-5. Create an arithmetic circuit that constrains `k` to be the maximum of `x`, `y`, or `z`.
-That is, `k` should be equal to `x` if `x` is the maximum value, and same for `y` and `z`.
-6. Create an arithmetic circuit that takes signals `x₁, x₂, …, xₙ`, constrains them to be binary, and outputs 1 if at least one of the signals is 1.
-Hint: this is tricker than it looks.
-Consider combining what you learned in the first two problems and using the NOT gate.
-7. Create an arithmetic circuit to determine if a signal `v` is a power of two (1, 2, 4, 8, etc).
-Hint: create an arithmetic circuit that constrains another set of signals to encode the binary representation of `v`, then place additional restrictions on those signals.
-8. Create an arithmetic circuit that models the Subset sum problem.
-Given a set of integers (assume they are all non-negative), determine if there is a subset that sums to a given value `k`.
-For example, given the set `{3, 5, 17, 21}` and `k = 22` there is a subset `{5, 17}` that sums to `22`.
-Of course, a subset sum problem does not necessarily have a solution.
-9. (optional) The covering set problem starts with a set `S={1, 2, ..., 10}` and several well-defined subsets of `S`, for example `{1, 2, 3}, {3, 5, 7, 9}, {8, 10}, {5, 6, 7, 8}, {2, 4, 6, 8}`, and asks if we can take at most `k` subsets of `S` such that their union is `S`. n the example problem above, the answer for `k = 4`, is true because we can use `{1, 2, 3}, {3, 5, 7, 9}, {8, 10}, {2, 4, 6, 8}`.
-Note that for each problems, the subsets we can work with are determined at the beginning.
-We cannot construct the subsets ourselves.
-If we had been given the subsets `{1, 2, 3}, {4, 5}, {7, 8, 9, 10}` then there would be no solution because the number `6` is not in the subsets.

-On the other hand, if we had been given `S = {1, 2, 3, 4, 5}` and the subsets `{1}, {1, 2}, {3, 4}, {1, 4, 5}` and asked can it be covered with `k = 2` subsets, then there would be no solution.
-However, if `k = 3` then a valid solution would be `{1, 2}, {3, 4}, {1, 4, 5}`.

-Our goal is to prove for a given set `S` and a defined list of subsets of `S`, if we can pick a set of subsets such that their union is `S`.
-Specifically, the question is if we can do it with `k` or fewer subsets.
-We wish to prove we know which `k` (or fewer) subsets to use by encoding the problem as an arithmetic circuit.

-### Solutions:

-1.
 ```javascript
 // x is in the range 0-31 (2^4 - 1)
 x === b0 + 2b1 + 4b2 + 8b3 + 16b4